SSTIA/fun-examples/README.md

 + c_error: only a line different from `c`, but always fails the match!
 + cpp: a startup AI template written in C++
 + cpp_naive: a naive AI written in C++, but stronger than all other examples
-+ py2: a startup AI template written in Python 2
-+ py3: a startup AI template written in Python 3

 ## Contributors

 The basic example of C is based on [sse2016-gomoku-fun/win-std-client](https://github.com/sse2016-gomoku-fun/win-std-client)

 Other examples of C/C++ are written by [tc-imba](https://github.com/tc-imba)

-Examples of Python are written by